-- Listen to waves crash, seagulls squawk at Coast
+- Listen to waves crash, seagulls squawk at the coast

-- Chula with friends and the Professor, get out on Rinker Rock Creek Ranch horseback, horse camping
+- Ride my horse Chula with friends and the Professor, get out on Rinker Rock Creek Ranch horseback, horse camping

-- Graeagle, Reno, Northern and Central California in short term, rest of world over time
+- Visit friends in Graeagle, Reno, Northern and Central California this summer, use my COVID-dormant passport again and see the rest of world next

-- Bike Hiawatha Trail, ferry across Kootenay Lake
+- Bike Hiawatha Trail, take the world’s longest free ferry (or at least British Columbia’s) across Kootenay Lake

 - Tend the garden, pick grapes and can tomatoes, beets, peaches, apricots, cherries, and since I mentioned cherries, I WILL beat the birds to the ripe ones this year